containernetworking/cni/SPEC.md

 - Execute that plugin with the same environment and configuration that it received.
 - Ensure that the delegated plugin's stderr is output to the calling plugin's stderr.

 If a plugin is executed with `CNI_COMMAND=CHECK` or `DEL`, it must also execute any delegated plugins.
-If any of the delgated plugins return error, error should be returned by the upper plugin.
+If any of the delegated plugins return error, error should be returned by the upper plugin.

 If, on `ADD`, a delegated plugin fails, the "upper" plugin should execute again with `DEL` before returning failure.